 APA Accredited Doctoral Internship Program in Health Service Psychology

 The Doctoral Internship program in Health Service Psychology is Accredited by the Commission on Accreditation of the American Psychological Association.
-The program has been accredited since 1986 and our next site visit is anticipated in spring or summer of 2020.
+The program has been accredited since 1986.
+Our accreditation site visit, planned for spring or summer of 2020, has been postponed by APA in response to COVID-19.
+Our program remains accredited and in good standing throughout this delay, and we anticipate a site visit will be scheduled in 2021.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation

 The internship is a full-time, 42.5 hour week program that incorporates a developmental model of training encouraging increasing levels of independence for trainees as their capabilities expand, while supervision is maintained as the cornerstone of the training program.
 The internship is 2000 hours and is structured with approximately 75% time for direct and indirect services and 25% time for supervision and didactic seminars.
 As part of the staff, interns are invited to participate in many of the administrative structures and functions of the setting, including intern or extern selection committees and the Multicultural Staff Meeting.
 Input from interns and is highly valued and remains an integral part of helping to shape the quality and direction of our training programs.